Do you make these Go coding mistakes?

 An untyped integer constant is converted to an int when the type can’t be inferred from the context.

-The multiplication, division, and remainder operators have the same precedence.
+In Go the multiplication, division, and remainder operators have the same precedence.

 Go and Pythagoras